Tip #1033: When Managers Don’t Know What to Do

 Indicators That Training is Necessary

-Another way to identify the need for training is to ask managers what they need in a way that supports their growth and development (rather than couching any training need as corrective or remedial).
+Another way to identify the need for training is to ask managers what they need that will support their growth and development.
+This is better than couching any training need as corrective or remedial.

 May your learning be sweet,